-At least once a day I get an email from a recruiter offering some new job for which the recruiter thinks I’d be a great fit.
-While I do appreciate knowing that I’m findable and in lots of databases of potential candidates, I never find that I can give an unqualified yes to submit my name to the employer.
-With this blog post, I’ll attempt to create an FAQ for recruiters such that after I get an email, when appropriate, I can send a link to this blog for more info.
+At least once a day I get a message from a recruiter offering some new job for which the recruiter thinks I’d be a great fit.
+While I do appreciate knowing that I’m findable and in lots of databases of potential candidates, I am often unable to give an unqualified yes to submit my name to the employer.
+With this blog post, I’ll attempt to create an FAQ for recruiters such that after I get a message, when appropriate, I can send a link to this blog for more info.

 Type of Work

 What do I look for?